Finiteness of pointed maps to moduli spaces of polarized varieties: Applications: Dimension bound and inheriting hyperbolicity

-We exploit the quasi-finiteness of \emph{all} evaluation maps over $U\setminus \Delta$ to prove that moduli spaces of maps to base spaces of truly varying families of polarized varieties inherit hyperbolicity from $U$.
+The results of this paper, particularly the finiteness of pointed maps (Theorem \ref{thm:geometric_hyperbolicity_intro}), contribute to the broader understanding of hyperbolic geometry for quasi-projective varieties.
+Such results support the conjectural framework connecting various notions of hyperbolicity, often defined via complex analytic tools like families of maps from the disc $\bD$ (see Section \ref{section:compactness}).
+This is encapsulated by the following extension of the Lang--Vojta conjectures.

-\begin{theorem} If $U$ is a variety and $(V,L)\to U$ is a smooth polarized family of varieties with semi-ample canonical bundle with maximal variation in moduli, then there is a proper closed subset $\Delta\subsetneq U$ such that, for every smooth quasi-projective curve $C$ and every irreducible subvariety $M$ of $\mathrm{Hom}(C,U)$, the variety $M$ is Brody hyperbolic modulo $\mathrm{Hom}(C,\Delta)\cap M$. \end{theorem} \begin{proof} By Theorem \ref{thm1}, there is a proper closed subset $\Delta\subsetneq U$ such that, for every variety $Y$, every pointed $y$ in $Y$, and every point $u$ in $U\setminus\Delta$, the set of pointed morphisms $(Y,y)\to (U,u)$ is finite.
-Moreover, by Deng's main result in \cite{Deng}, replacing $\Delta$ by a larger proper closed subset if necessary, the variety $U$ is Kobayashi hyperbolic modulo $\Delta$.
-In particular, $U$ is Brody hyperbolic modulo $\Delta$.
+\begin{conjecture_env} If $U$ is a variety, then the following are equivalent. \begin{enumerate} \item The variety $U$ is pseudohyperbolic \item There is a proper closed subset $\Sigma\subset U$ such that every entire curve $\mathbb{C}\to U^{}$ factors over $\Sigma^{}$. \item There is a proper closed subset $\Sigma \subset U$ such that, for every pointed variety $(Y,y)$ and every $u\in U\setminus \Sigma $, the set $\mathrm{Hom}((Y,y),(U,u))$ is finite. \item The variety $U$ is of log-general type. \item The variety $U$ is pseudo-bounded. \end{enumerate} \end{conjecture_env}

+A fundamental expectation is that $\mathrm{Hom}(C,U)$ should inherit hyperbolicity from $U$.
+The following remark illustrates this for Brody hyperbolicity.

+\begin{remark}[Motivation] Let $U$ be a Brody hyperbolic variety.
+Then, for every smooth quasi-projective curve $C$ and every irreducible subvariety $M \subset \mathrm{Hom}(C, U)$, the variety $M$ is also Brody hyperbolic.
+To see this, let $f \colon \mathbb{C} \to M^{}$ be a holomorphic map.
+For each point $c \in C$, consider the composition of $f$ with the analytification of the evaluation map $\mathrm{ev}_c \colon M \to U.$ Since $U$ is Brody hyperbolic, this composition is constant for each $c$ in $C$, which readily implies that $f$ itself must be constant.
+This completes the proof. \end{remark}

+Rigidity of pointed maps to a pseudohyperbolic variety (Theorem \ref{thm:from_kob_to_pointed_rigidity}) allows us to establish the inheritance property for hyperbolic varieties, as well as the dimension drop.